Why More Data Isn’t Solving Your Biggest Problems

 When decisions are delayed in the expectation of greater clarity, the organization may become more exposed rather than less.
 Competitors move, technologies develop, stakeholder expectations shift.
 By the time a decision is made, the conditions under which it was initially framed may no longer apply.

 Alternatively, the organization may proceed with a decision that appears well-supported, but rests on assumptions that are more fragile than they seem.
-In such cases, the presence of extensive data can create a sense of confidence that is unwarranted by the situation.
+In such cases, the presence of extensive data can create unwarranted confidence.

 What changes once you see this